apiato/apiato/docs/_docs/B.general/porto-sap.md

 Porto consists of 2 layers the **Containers** layer and the **Ship** layer.

+The Container layer holds the application business logic code, (wrapped in Containers).
+While the Ship layer holds your infrastructure code.

 ### Containers Layer

 Read about the Containers layer [here](https://github.com/Mahmoudz/Porto#Containers-Layer)